 It was for Céline a devastating blow and fear of losing her mother when she found out that her

-into effect.
+effect.
 Azélie along with daughters Marie, Pauline, and Léonie went to Lourdes.
 However, Céline

 and Thérèse were too young to go with their mother and older sisters to Lourdes.
 Both Céline and

 Thérèse had to wait for their return.
-It was not until the train arrived in Alençon that
+It was not until the train arrived in Alençon that she could see

-to visit their aunt.
+visit their aunt.
 But there came a time when those visits would soon end.
 Sister Marie Dosithée

 was diagnosed with tuberculosis and it became apparent that she was going to die.
 On February

 24, 1877, Céline’s holy aunt, Sister Marie Dosithée, took her last breath.
 The Martin family

 arrived by train to Le Mans to pay their last loving respects.
 All of the children wore black dresses

 out of respect for their aunt’s death.
-Her funeral was conducted in the Visitation
+Her funeral was conducted in the Visitation Chapel and her

 While Azélie was in the last months of her life, it was decided that Céline and Thérèse would be